farahc123/tech501-week2/Monitoring and scale-sets.md

 ## Azure VM scale set (with high availability and scalability)

 - **High availability**: highest available uptime
-- To deploy an app with high availability & scalability, we want to allow is to scale in and out via a VM **scale-set** with a **minumum of 2 VMs and 3 availability zones**
+- To deploy an app with high availability & scalability, we want to allow it to scale in and out via a VM **scale-set** with a **minumum of 2 VMs and 3 availability zones**
 - We get high availability via using 3 availability zones and a minimum of two VMs so one is a failsafe — this all aids disaster recovery
 - In most regions on Azure, there are 3 availability zones